Jared284/security-portfolio/labs/03-cloud-security-monitoring/README.md

 - alarm triggering
 - SNS notification delivery

+#### CloudTrail-Side Path: IAM Managed Policy Attachment

+- IAM policy attachment test action
+- CloudTrail event validation
+- CloudWatch log ingestion
+- detection engineering
+- alarm triggering
+- SNS notification delivery

-### Still Planned
+### Future Improvements

-The lab is much stronger now, but it is still not final.

-The next logical improvements include:

-- adding more CloudTrail-side detections beyond security group ingress additions and removals
-- expanding cloud-side coverage to other high-signal AWS administrative events
-- adding more host-side detections beyond invalid-user SSH activity
-- improving cross-source correlation between host and cloud telemetry
-- expanding the reflections and improvements section as the lab matures
+The core lab is complete.
+Future improvements would expand detection coverage beyond the current validated signals.

 Strong future candidates include detections for:

 - failed AWS console login activity
-- IAM policy, role, or user changes
-- suspicious administrative API activity
+- `CreateAccessKey` events
+- `PutUserPolicy` events
+- `AttachRolePolicy` events
-- trail modification or disablement attempts
+- CloudTrail modification or disablement attempts
+- more host-side detections beyond invalid-user SSH activity
+- stronger correlation between host and cloud telemetry

 ## Key Takeaway

-This lab now demonstrates multiple cloud security monitoring paths in AWS.
+This lab demonstrates multiple cloud security monitoring paths in AWS.

 On the host side, it shows how Linux authentication telemetry can be collected, centralized, converted into a custom detection metric, and escalated into an alert.

-On the cloud side, it shows how AWS control-plane activity captured by CloudTrail can be turned into custom security metrics for both security group ingress rule additions and removals, evaluated by CloudWatch alarms, and delivered through SNS.
+On the cloud side, it shows how AWS control-plane activity captured by CloudTrail can be turned into custom security metrics for security group ingress rule additions, security group ingress rule removals, and IAM managed policy attachments.

-Together, these paths show that I can build and validate a cloud-native monitoring workflow in AWS across both workload-level and control-plane visibility.
+Together, these paths show that I can build and validate a cloud-native monitoring workflow in AWS across workload-level logs, network-control-plane activity, and identity-control-plane activity.